The transformation of a golf course into an arboretum

 “It keeps me very busy, I don’t need to worry about retirement activities,” says Durbrow with a smile.

-Two years ago, the retired architect from Chicago, came across a former 65-acre Two Rivers golf course for sale, and couldn’t resist.
+Two years ago, the retired architect from Chicago, came across a former 65-acre Two Rivers golf course for sale and couldn’t resist.

-“I had been looking for just a wood lot, we have 6 acres here on the lakefront and I wanted some trees, so I was looking for a forty, just to have as a side and found this place instead, so I decided to plant my own forest,” says Durbrow.
+“I had been looking for just a wood lot.
+We have 6 acres here on the lakefront, and I wanted some trees, so I was looking for a forty just to have as a side and found this place instead, so I decided to plant my own forest,” says Durbrow.

 Durbrow and his wife formed a non-profit with a vision to create the Van Der Brohe Arboretum.

-“The plan is that this is going to become a sanctuary for trees, birds and somewhat people, I think it will be a place where people can just come out and find solitude,” says Durbrow, who serves as the Arboretum’s Director.
+“The plan is that this is going to become a sanctuary for trees, birds and somewhat people.
+I think it will be a place where people can just come out and find solitude,” says Durbrow, who serves as the Arboretum’s director.

-The first order of business this summer is to plant a 44-acre pollinator meadow, and then next spring, start planting all kinds of trees native to Wisconsin.
+The first order of business this summer is to plant a 44-acre pollinator meadow, then next spring start planting all kinds of trees native to Wisconsin.

 “Planting about 1,200 specimen trees and 700 berry-producing shrubs, call them bird berries,” explains Durbrow.